- Published on

 Start with simple rules

 Write down best focus hours, meeting limits, planning habits, energy patterns, and common failure modes.
 Keep it practical, not dramatic.
+The manual should read like instructions you can use on a normal Tuesday, not a personality essay.

 Add recovery instructions

 Include what helps when the system breaks: shorter blocks, a reduced task list, or a specific reset routine.
+A useful operating manual does not assume perfect weeks.
+It tells you what to do when the plan is already off track.

 Keep it editable

 The manual should change as work changes.
 A living note beats a perfect document you never open.
+Review it once a month or after a difficult week.
+Ask what still matches reality, what has changed, and what lesson you keep paying to learn again.